What does a suspended credit card mean?

 Here are some frequently asked questions about suspended credit cards.

-Credit card suspensions may be temporary.
-But whether a suspended credit card can be reactivated depends on the issuer’s policies and the circumstances of the suspension.
+Whether a suspended credit card can be reinstated depends on the issuer’s policies and the circumstances of the suspension.
 Contact your issuer to find out why your card was suspended and what you can do to reactivate your account.

 What is a delinquent credit card?

-When a payment is late, even by a day, it could be considered delinquent.
-Depending on how late the payment is, issuers might report delinquent accounts to the credit bureaus—and eventually close the accounts and send the debt to collections.
+A credit card account could be considered delinquent when a payment is late.
+Depending on how late the payment is, the issuer might report the account to the credit bureaus.
+Eventually, the issuer could close the account and send the credit card debt to collections.

 Key takeaways: Suspended credit cards